lunarmodules/Penlight/docs_topics/07-functional.md

     {20,40,60}

-Here is a somewhat more explicit way of saying the same thing; `_1` is a _placeholder_ refering to the _first_ argument passed to the comprehension.
+Here is a somewhat more explicit way of saying the same thing; `_1` is a _placeholder_ referring to the _first_ argument passed to the comprehension.

     > = C '2*x for _,x in pairs(_1)' {10,20,30}
     {20,40,60}